Fast Monocular Hand Pose Estimation on Embedded Systems: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Gesture recognition is an essential component needed for a robust Human-Robot Interaction (HRI) \cite{brethes2004face, cicirelli2015kinect, ehlers2016human, mazhar2018towards, chang2019improved, kansizoglou2019active}.
-Since robot's malfunctions may occur due to the noisy sensor measurements or operator's speech disabilities, an alternative technique has to be adopted to allow the agent to understand the human's intentions and, consequently, react accordingly \cite{goldin1999role}.
+Since robot malfunctions may occur due to the noisy sensor measurements or operator's speech disabilities, an alternative technique has to be adopted to allow the agent to understand the human's intentions and, consequently, react accordingly \cite{goldin1999role}.
 However, gesture recognition is a challenging problem in the robotics community as the hand is defined through a small area compared to the human body.
-Moreover, it exhibits a high degree of freedom and high similarity, i.e., among the finger joints' visual appearance.
-More difficulties occur due to occlusions, negative effects originating from changing illumination, or the noise of the camera.
+Moreover, it exhibits a high degree of freedom and similarity, i.e., among the finger joints' visual appearance.
 The timing required for a robot to interact with its operator constitutes another considerable challenge in HRI since real-time responses are necessary for a reliable application.
 Skeleton-based methods \cite{nunez2018convolutional, devineau2018deep, nguyen2019neural, liu2020decoupled}, generally follow two processing steps.
-At first, they detect hand landmarks, a task widely-known as hand pose estimation, and subsequently, they recognize gestures according to these points.
+At first, they detect hand landmarks, a task widely known as hand pose estimation, and subsequently, they recognize gestures according to these points.
 Some approaches make use of depth cameras to locate the 3D hand landmarks \cite{oikonomidis2011efficient, ren2013robust, tagliasacchi2015robust, ge2018robust, wan2019self}.
 Nevertheless, these modules are expensive for small and low-cost platforms.
-Therefore, it is necessary to study hand pose estimation using a monocular camera as the primary sensing modality.
+Therefore, it is urgent to study hand pose estimation using a monocular camera as the primary sensing modality.